Kurt von Schleicher: The Papen government

 On 30 May 1932, Schleicher's intrigues bore fruit when Hindenburg dismissed Brüning as Chancellor and appointed Franz von Papen as his successor.
 Feuchtwanger called Schleicher the "principal wire-puller" behind Brüning's fall.

-Schleicher had chosen Papen, who was unknown to the German public, as new Chancellor because he believed he could control Papen from behind the scenes.
+Schleicher had chosen Papen, who was unknown to the German public, as the new chancellor because he believed he could control Papen from behind the scenes.
 Kolb wrote of Schleicher's "key role" in the downfall of not only Brüning, but also the Weimar Republic, for, by bringing down Brüning, Schleicher unintentionally set off a series of events that would lead directly to the Third Reich.

 Schleicher's example in bringing down the Brüning government led to a more overt politicization of the Reichswehr.
-From the spring of 1932 officers such as Werner von Blomberg and Walther von Reichenau had started talks on their own with the NSDAP.
+From the spring of 1932, officers such as Werner von Blomberg and Walther von Reichenau had started talks on their own with the NSDAP.
 Schleicher's example actually served to undermine his own power, since, in part, his power had always rested on the fact that he was the only general who was allowed to talk to the politicians.